 If you are one of the unfortunate people that had a close encounter with poison oak you should know by now how to identify and stay away from this plant.
 This is how repellent plants work and the same principle applies to pests if you know how to use the correct plants.
 Companion planting will help you protect your garden and keep pests far away from it.

 Companion planting is a mystery that has fascinated gardeners for hundreds of years.
 In recent times it has become a method that is of great interest for scientists.
 For the common gardeners, the chemical interactions between plants and animals are not of interest.
-They are happy to know that it works, regardless the science behind it.
+They are happy to know that it works, regardless of the science behind it.

-Companion planting refers to making good use of companion plants for different reasons such as:
+This planting process refers to making good use of companion plants for different reasons such as:

 - Increasing the health and vigor of your crops